 Download & run ORC script to setup ORC repository

-Once the install command has completed, check that the ORC service is running by using systemctl or service command.
+Once the install command has been completed, check that the ORC service is running using the systemctl or service command.

-If the service is running, the setup has completed successfully.
-Now the network will mine identity for your server and provide you an onion URL to access the interface from the tor browser.
+If the service is running, the setup has been completed successfully.
+The network will mine identity for your server and provide you an onion URL to access the interface from the tor browser.

 The mining process takes a few hours to complete.
 Meanwhile, make sure the server is running and is always connected to the Internet.

-If the ORC is not running, you can start it using service or systemctl command.
+If the ORC is not running, you can start it using the service or systemctl command.

 Deploy Onion Routed Cloud using .deb package